Sindhu, Lakshya enter second round of Indonesia Masters | Sports-Games

 In the second game, Lakshya was up 4-0 but Kanta clawed his way back at 10-8.
 The Indian ensured that he had his nose ahead at the interval but his one-point advantage was blown away by the Japanese, who broke off from 14-14 to roar back into the contest.

 In the decider, Lakshya showed great mental fortitude as he fought back from 3-6 to jump to 13-8 with a six-point burst.
 Kanta made it 16-16 but Lakshya ensured he had the last laugh as he won five of the next six points to enter the second round.
-Among others, the sixth-seeded Indian men's doubles pair of Satwiksairaj Rankireddy and Chirag Shetty will be up against Malaysia's Ong Yew Sin and Teo Ee Yi later in the day.
+However, sixth seeded Indian men's doubles pair of Satwiksairaj Rankireddy and Chirag Shetty lost 17-21 15-21 to Malaysia's Ong Yew Sin and Teo Ee Yi to bow out of the competition.

-Ashwini Ponnappa and N Sikki Reddy will also be in action against Denmark's Alexandra Boje and Mette Poulsen.
+Ashwini Ponnappa and N Sikki Reddy also entered the second round after beating Denmark's Alexandra Boje and Mette Poulsen 9-21 21-11 21-18 in under an hour.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)